nagar2817/Ecom-Rest-api/READme.md

 # ExpressJs & MOngoDB based Restful API
-This full E-Commerce API build using Express and Mongo.
+This E-Commerce API build using Express and Mongo.
 Here it contains all the required functionalities of a full-fledged E-commerce API like User registration, User Login & logout , Item-Category Add, Edit & Delete, Product Add, Edit, Delete, fetching cart info etc.